Geggy Tah: Formation of Geggy Tah (1988) and signing with Luaka Bop (early 1990s)

-Geggy Tah is a band initially composed of writer/singer Tommy Jordan and keyboard/guitarist Greg Kurstin.
-Each of them has a younger sister who was unable to pronounce her brother's name when very young; "Geggy" and "Tah" were the baby girls' mispronunciations of their brothers' names.
+Jordan and Kurstin began experimenting as a duo in mid-1988 and after CoCu disbanded in the early 1990s, their focus turned to this partnership.
+The name Geggy Tah was derived from their first names.
+Both men have a sister who was unable to pronounce her brother's name when very young; "Geggy" and "Tah" were the baby girls' mispronunciations of "Greg" and "Tommy."